-Carrying value
+Carry Carrying value

-2020 2019
+2021 2020

 €000 €000

-Loans to parent undertaking 565,301 592,183
+Loans to parent undertaking 549,994 565,301

-Other receivables 213 133
+Loans to subsidiary undertaking 650,000 · -

-Cash and cash equivalents 500,188 940
+Other receivables 465 213

-1,065,702 593,256
+Cash and cash equivalents 10,433 500,188

 Expected credit losses have been considered based on the credit ratings of the counter parties.
-The loans to parent undertaking are repayable on demand and are therefore deemed to have a contractual period of one day or less.
-The credit rating of the parent undertaking (daa) is A- with a negative outlook (2019: A with a stable outlook).
+The loans to parent undertaking and subsidiary undertaking are repayable on demand and are therefore deemed to have a contractual period of one day or less.
+The credit rating, issued by S&P Global Ratings, of the parent undertaking (daa) is A- with a negative outlook (2020: A- with a negative outlook).
 The cash and cash equivalents are placed with counter parties with a minimum rating of A-, limiting the aggregate amount and duration of the exposure to any one counterparty primarily depending on its credit rating and by regular review of these ratings.
 The Directors believe that there are no foreseeable issues in relation to the credit quality of financial assets due to the financial creditworthiness of the undertakings and therefore expected credit losses on the above categories of financial assets are immaterial for both financial years.

-Notes to the financial statements (continued) for the financial year ended 31 December 2020
+Notes to the financial statements (continued) for the financial year ended 31 December 2021